Nice to meet you!

 OWNING THE STORY

 Those realizations began a many year journey of personal development and difficult growth.
 I went to therapy.
-I read self help books ranging from nutrition to mental health and creativity.
+I read self-help books ranging from nutrition to mental health and creativity.
 I studied psychology, sociology, history, and more.
-I began to write on this platform, sharing what I learned along the way, using my own life experiences and the overlooked perspectives of others to showcase new ideas about power, leadership, and creative wisdom, striving to elevate a more diverse perspective on the deeper questions of life and on the power of our differences.
+I began to write on this platform, sharing what I learned along the way, using my own life experiences and the overlooked perspectives of others to showcase new ideas about power, leadership, and ethical and cultural wisdom, striving to elevate a more diverse perspective on the deeper questions of life and on the power of our differences.
 I struggled with how to define this thing I was striving for, this deeper purpose and behavior change I felt like every person was capable of exploring.
 But major shifts began to happen.
 Every time I began to shift my own narratives and beliefs about myself, my work, and my life and shared that with others, dramatic growth and change occurred.
 I was stepping into my leadership power.
 I won $10,000 on a reality TV show competition for entrepreneurial women.
 I was given opportunities to speak and lead professionally.
-I gained 4MM social media impressions of TNQ content, leveraging my knowledge of paid media and powerful storytelling with a purpose to hit that milestone.
+I gained millions of social media impressions of TNQ content, leveraging my knowledge of paid media and powerful storytelling with a purpose to hit that milestone.
 I’d share my stories of change, the biggest moments that shaped my life and created my point of view, in public forums on a whim, and immediately get inquiries for how much I charge and how I could help them with their particular communications struggle.
 My story became my vehicle of powerful change and purpose, and yours can too.

 21765797_10104325870722195_2434040104395252046_o (5).jpg